 - Wrap 2–3 ice cubes in a washcloth or paper towel and place it on the affected areas for a while.

 7. Use Basil

-Basil is a renowned herb used in traditional medicine to treat a host of maladies.
+Basil is a renowned herb used in traditional medicine to treat various disorders.

-This is due to the fact that basil abounds in potent antiviral and antibacterial properties that can help get rid of various skin and health conditions such as acne, rashes, eczema, fever, and sore throat, to name a few.
+This is because basil abounds in potent antiviral and antibacterial properties that can help get rid of various skin and health conditions such as acne, rashes, eczema, fever, and sore throat, to name a few.